 Because DSL is based on an older 2.4 Linux kernel, it lacks modern security updates.
 Avoid using it for online banking, file syncing, or any task requiring sensitive data.
 It's better suited for experimentation or recovery tasks.

-Final Thoughts on running Damn Small Linux from USB
+Final Take on running Damn Small Linux from USB

 In my opinion, Damn Small Linux is a remarkable lightweight Linux distribution that has stood the test of time.
 Whether you're reviving old hardware, just exploring Linux, or simply looking for a tiny OS, running DSL Live from a bootable USB can be an excellent choice.
 Just remember to consider its limitations in the modern world of computing.